casassg/events-landing/_posts/2018-08-16-Banking-MobilePlans-and-other-FAQs.md

 title: Banking, mobile plans, and other FAQs
 ---

-This FAQ focuses on my experience as an international student, arriving at CU and the help I received from the current-students at that time.
+This post focuses on my experience as an international student, arriving at CU and the help I received from the current-students at that time.

 Key areas of focus include